mvemjsun/mock_server/README.md

 4. Create database using the browser at `/db` and call it `mockserver.db` or you may continue to use the one in the repo.
 4. Run `bundle install` to install all needed gems.
 5. Run Rake task to create DB table as `rake db:migrate` if you DONT want to use the db in the repo.
 6. Run server `RACK_ENV=production rackup &` which will start the service on port `9292`.
-You can now your API endpoints to point to the mockserver.
+You can now change your API endpoints to point to the mockserver.
 Just change the host part of the url to `<mock_server_ip:9292>`.
 7. Visit http://localhost:9292/mock/create and get started.

 ### Features